-It may come as no surprise that babies are more vulnerable to sunburn than adults.
-Babies’ skin is more sensitive to the sun’s ultraviolet rays because it’s not as developed as adults’ skin.
+It may come as no surprise that babies’ soft, smooth and delicate skin is more vulnerable to sunburn than adults.
+Their skin is more sensitive to the sun’s ultraviolet rays because it’s not as developed as adults’ skin.

 But did you know babies also are more susceptible to long-term damage from sunburn?
 Studies show one blistering sunburn during early childhood can more than double a child’s risk for melanoma as an adult, according to the Skin Cancer Foundation.